A Nature-Filled New Orleans Home

 Name: Ida Floreak and partner, cats Chuck and Bruce, and Harry the dog

 Years lived in: 4 years; Rented

-Ida and Tony’s sunny house in Uptown New Orleans has a lot of "first home together" features: a mix of vintage and new furnishings, plenty of art and plants, collaborative DIY projects and happy pets.
-It is the classic starter home of generations past, when a couple with good jobs could afford an older home with fix-up potential.
-Now, faced with a housing market that excludes nearly all who can’t buy outright, Ida and Tony have learned the delicate balance of transforming a rental into a home and embracing the art (and reward) of making-do.
+Ida’s sunny house in Uptown New Orleans has a lot of great features: a mix of vintage and new furnishings, plenty of art and plants, DIY projects, and happy pets.
+It is the classic starter home of generations past, and they have learned the delicate balance of transforming a rental into a home and embracing the art (and reward) of making-do.

-Ida and Tony moved to New Orleans independently, met soon thereafter, and proceeded to make a life together.
-For the past four years, that life has centered around this house—and it’s a good one, with spacious rooms, lovely high ceilings and original Southern yellow pine floors.
+For the past four years their life has centered around this house—and it’s a good one, with spacious rooms, lovely high ceilings and original Southern yellow pine floors.
 New Orleans is a city with limited budget furniture resources—the closest IKEA is in Houston, Texas—and thrift stores can be hit-or-miss, with the climate taking its toll on many vintage pieces.

 Apartment Therapy Survey:

 Our Style: I’m [Ida] a painter, and my art deals a lot with the natural world.
 I have always collected things—leaves, rocks, insects, shells and skulls—and my home is now filled with these little treasures.
 My husband works in the film industry as a set dresser, and when a movie is finished he is often able to buy furniture from the sets at a steep discount.
 It makes for an eclectic mix of styles, but we like how most of our furniture has a story behind it.